 Unfortunately for Adam, the S&P increased by 4.1% in the first two weeks of April, from $4020 to $4185.
 Only then did the S&P dip—by about 1.2% down to $4135.

 Should Adam buy that dip at $4135, even though the price was higher than where he was sitting at the beginning of April?
-Or should he hold out for a bigger dip?
-What if that future dip never comes?
+Should he hold out for a bigger dip?
+But what if that future dip never comes?
 Adam is conflicted and full of regret.

 I specifically cherry-picked April 2021 because: